 There have been a couple of series I’ve been working on.
-Some of these are in line with the long term photo documentary projects, some are shorter missions for clients.
+Some of these are in line with the long term photo-documentary projects, some are shorter missions for clients.
+This one was about to be a combination of travel, photography, a small video documentary, interviews with incredible people and a book in a private publication.

 Location independent working: Digital Nomad